gametimedev/ts4-save-data-reader/readme.md

 ### `readSaveFileData(saveFilePath)`

-Reads the data from the Save Data entry of a Sims 4 save file and returns the data as a json string.
+Reads the data from the Save Data entry of a Sims 4 save file and returns the data as a json file buffer.

 - `saveFilePath` (string): The path to the save file.